vnphanquang/monkeytype-readme/CONTRIBUTING.md

 ### Feature Request

-If you have an idea and don't know where to start yet, consider [opening a discussion][roullector.discussions] first.
+If you have an idea and don't know where to start yet, consider [opening a discussion][github.discussions] first.

-If you have a PR ready as your proposed implementation, you can [create an issue][roullector.issues] and a PR that references it.
+If you have a PR ready as your proposed implementation, you can [create an issue][github.issues] and a PR that references it.

 ## Pull Requests

-Each pull request should [reference an open issue][roullector.issues.open] unless the change is very something simple such as a typo.
+Each pull request should [reference an open issue][github.issues.open] unless the change is very something simple such as a typo.

 ## Consistent Code Style